dizz/usenix-hostcloud13-fluidcloud/fluidcloud.md

 There are two types of cloud services that FluidCloud will support and enable relocation for: IaaS and PaaS based services.
 The decision to relocate will be something initiated by the owner of the service (e.g. through a user interface).

 **Service Instance Adaptation** - *The Conversion, transformation and movement of the service and its related data*.
 Related to relocating IaaS and PaaS services are the potential service adaptations that need to take place.
 Parts of the service might need to be adapted when relocated.
 For example virtual machine may need to be re-contextualized as its environment changes [#Armstrong:2012].
 If we turn our attention to the PaaS area is the adaptation of applications written for a certain target platform.

 **Data Relocation** - *Relocation, migration, transformation and conversion of the data belonging to the service*.
 Relocation of data fundamentally means moving bits and bytes.
-Currently tools such as GlobusOnline[^1] provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007].
+Currently tools such as GlobusOnline provide a service for easy transferring data between Grid sites using the proven GridFTP protocol [#Gridftp:2007].
 Certainly technologies like Software Defined Networking can help when data paths are needed on-demand to be established between two providers.

 # Architecture

-Core to realising FluidCloud are the following components: The ‘CloudConduit’ handles and coordinates the overall relocation (possibly partial) of the service instance.
-Viaducts form a ‘path’ between cloud providers (if needed with underlying support of the network).
-The CloudConduit is responsible for setting up the ‘Viaduct’.
-Within Viaducts, ‘Migrators’ are placed on these to adapt the Application, it’s environment and if necessary data as it relocates through the Viaduct.
-In order to relocate a service efficiently the CloudConduit can establish multiple Viaducts.
-The CloudConduit analyses the service to be relocated and based on that it uses the ‘Broker’ to find suitable replacement providers.
-Based on the replacement providers the CloudConduit uses the Broker again to find suitable Migrators to aid the relocation process.
-Figure 1 shows the proposed high-level proposal.
+Core to realising FluidCloud are the following components shown in the proposed logical architecture.

 ![Conceptual Overview][]